-- 1. Follow the safety guidelines listed in Safety instructions on page 34. - 2.
-Follow the procedure listed in Before working inside your system on page 35.
+- 1. Follow the safety guidelines listed in Safety instructions. - 2.
+Follow the procedure listed in Before working inside your system.

 (i) NOTE:

 - Ensure that your operating system supports the version of the TPM module being installed. - Ensure that you download and install the latest BIOS firmware on your system. - Ensure that the BIOS is configured to enable UEFI boot mode.